General ESB Questions

 Put the configuration into the registry and point all ESB instances to that registry instance.

-What are the Java versions that support running WSO2 ESB?
+What are the versions of Java supported by the ESB?

-What are the minimum artifacts required to deploy WSO2 ESB?
+What are the minimum artifacts required to deploy WSO2?

 How can I disable the management console?